 There are several approaches a lawyer may take in defending his or her client against a racketeering charge.
 In some cases, an individual may be employed by a criminal enterprise without awareness of the group’s activities.
 For example, a salesman who is responsible for selling tires may not know the owners of the tire shop are threatening their competitors with violence and slashing tire on cars in an effort to dominate the local market.
 The salesman’s attorney would argue he was unaware that his job was part of a pattern of racketeering activities, and he lacked the intent to participate in the criminal activity and benefit from its proceeds.
 A defendant who knowingly committed a criminal act may be able to avoid additional charges by arguing the act was not related to the alleged pattern of racketeering activities.
 An experienced Naples or Ft Lauderdale RICO defense lawyer can evaluate the facts of an accused person’s case and determine the best way to approach defending the individual.

-Individuals who have been accused of a RICO violation in the Naples, Fort Lauderdale or elsewhere in Broward County should contact a Florida RICO defense attorney immediately.
+Those who have been accused of a RICO violation in the Naples, Fort Lauderdale or elsewhere in Broward County should contact a Florida RICO attorney immediately.
 Racketeering cases are complex and may result in criminal charges at the state and federal levels in addition to civil liability.
 Federal prosecutors and law enforcement agencies investigate RICO cases very aggressively and thoroughly.
 Therefore, individuals who believe they may be under preliminary investigation as well as those who have witnessed racketeering activity and are unsure how to proceed to avoid liability should contact an established, trustworthy law firm like Joffe Law, P.A.
 Upon contacting one of our attorneys, we will ask questions about the facts of the case.
 The defense lawyer will review the information to evaluate the case and speak with the individual to discuss viable legal options.
-RICO charges may result in very severe sentencing; therefore, contacting a lawyer early in the investigation process can help the accused protect his or her rights.
+RICO charges may result in very severe sentencing; therefore, brainstorming with a Fort Lauderdale racketeering attorney early in the investigation process can help the accused protect his or her rights.